Shikao Suga: Other activities

 In March 2022, Suga performed as a guest artist at the Japanese touring ice show Fantasy on Ice alongside fellow singers Kohmi Hirose and Harumi.
 He sang his 2006 single "Gogo No Parade" in the show opening and performed in collaboration with figure skater and two-time Olympic gold medalist, Yuzuru Hanyu, to the song "Real Face" amongst others.

+Starting April 9, 2023, Suga was one of the voice coaches on the Japanese edition of the singing competition program "The Voice".

 Collaborations

 As a songwriter for other artist

 He has provided work to other artists: